Yosuamuliawan19/sentencepiece-go/README.md

 Training the Model

-The TrainUnigramModel() function: 1.
-Reads the corpus and counts word frequencies.
+The TrainUnigramModel() function:
+1. Reads the corpus and counts word frequencies.
 2. Merges least probable subwords until vocabSize is reached.
 3. Adds <unk> token for unknown words.

 ### Encoding Text

-• Finds the longest matching subword in the vocabulary.
+- Finds the longest matching subword in the vocabulary.
-• If no match is found, assigns <unk> and moves forward character by character to avoid infinite loops.
+- If no match is found, assigns <unk> and moves forward character by character to avoid infinite loops.

 ### Decoding Tokens

-• Converts integer token IDs back into words.
+- Converts integer token IDs back into words.
-• Handles <unk> tokens properly.
+- Handles <unk> tokens properly.

 ## Next Improvements

-• Implement Byte-Pair Encoding (BPE) for better subword merging
+- Implement Byte-Pair Encoding (BPE) for better subword merging
-• Save & Load pretrained vocab for reuse
+- Save & Load pretrained vocab for reuse
-• Implement subword splitting for finer granularity
+- Implement subword splitting for finer granularity

 ## Contributing

 Contributions are welcome!
 Feel free to fork, improve, and submit a PR.

+## Corpus included

+Corpus included an excerpt from Little Women source from https://www.gutenberg.org/cache/epub/37106/pg37106.txt

 ## License